anurment/databricks-pipeline/README.md

-# Build an Azure Databricks LakeHouse with Terraform and implement an ETL pipeline.
+# Build an Azure Databricks Lake House with Terraform and implement an ETL pipeline to Power BI.

 ## Project Overview